-- 811 Register tickets are required in order to shoot in any individual competition or stage of such competition, or in a tie shoot.
-Register tickets have three functions: - a In competitions where ammunition is issued, they give authority to the competitor to draw ammunition, and to the ammunition point staff to issue it. - b They give authority to an RO to permit a competitor to fire.
-Subject to Para 267 that authority is strictly limited to the time and target indicated - c They are the means by which a register keeper records a competitor's score for processing by Stats (see Paras 341-343). - 812 Once a competitor has drawn ammunition or commenced firing his register ticket is NRA property and, immediately on completion of his shoot (even if the competitor retires (Paras 821 and 275)), must be handed to the RO who should then clip the ticket in front of the competitor. - 813 Zero and practice shot tickets and ammunition vouchers are register tickets in that they are an authority to draw ammunition and/or fire, but nothing need be written on them.
+Register tickets are required in order to shoot in any individual competition or stage of such competition, or in a tie shoot.
+Register tickets have three functions:

+- In competitions where ammunition is issued, they give authority to the competitor to draw ammunition, and to the ammunition point staff to issue it - They give authority to an RO to permit a competitor to fire.
+Subject b to Para 267 that authority is strictly limited to the time and target indicated. - They are the means by which register keepers record competitors' c scores and the competitors record their own scores as cross-check for processing by Stats (see Paras 339-343).

+- 812 Once a competitor has drawn ammunition or commenced firing his register ticket is NRA property and, immediately on completion of his shoot (even if the competitor retires (Paras 821 and 275)), must be handed to the RO who should then clip the ticket in front of the competitor. - 813 Zero and practice shot tickets and ammunition vouchers are register tickets in that they are an authority to draw ammunition and/or fire, but nothing need be written on them.